 The following are additional measures that are implemented in software that appears after boot:

 The words Security Research Device are displayed during device setup.

-The Security Research Device affords researchers the following abilities that a user device doesn’t:
+The Security Research Device affords researchers the following abilities that a user device doesn’t.
+Researchers can:

 Side-load executable code onto the device with arbitrary entitlements at the same permission level as Apple operating system components

 Start services at startup

 research.com.apple.license-to-operateentitlement to permit a process to debug any other process on the system, including system processes.

 research.namespace is respected only by the

 RESEARCHvariant of the AppleMobileFileIntegrity kernel extension; any process with this entitlement is terminated on a customer device during signature validation.